 Don’t Neglect to Optimize Your Target Audience

 Before you start to run any ads, research the location, age range, interests, and languages of the people who purchase your products and services.
 Adjusting your targeting settings on your Facebook Ads account to match these will help Facebook find more of your intended customers.
-If you only want people in a specific location to see ads for your local business or sell products that are intended to be used by only one gender, these options can also be adjusted to optimize who sees your ads, and thus, increase conversion rates.
+Plus, these days, everyone expects personalized content at every stage of the buyer’s journey.
+If you only want people in a specific location to see ads for your local business, promote a birthday offer, or sell products intended for one gender, these options can be adjusted to optimize who sees your ads, boost personalization, and thus, increase conversion rates.

 Don’t Be Click-Baity